 Safety is essential when you’re backpacking.
 Like packing, it also varies dramatically depending on the specific backpacking activities that you’ll be engaged in.

-For instance, if you’re going to be hiking, you’re going to want to study the terrain that you’ll be traveling over, keep an eye on the weather, check-in with family and friends regularly to let them know your safe, and familiarize yourself with the STOP method for if you get lost.
+For instance, if you’re going to be hiking, you’re going to want to study the terrain that you’ll be traveling over, keep an eye on the weather, check in with family and friends regularly to let them know you are safe and familiarized yourself with the STOP method for if you get lost.